 A little more expensive:

 Getting the most out of your orthodontic treatment means keeping your braces in great shape.
-Learn how to get along with your braces in our Living with Braces sections.
+Learn how to get along with your braces in our Living with Braces Guide.